filecoin-project/specs/sync.md

 # Chain Syncing

+This spec describes the Filecoin sync protocol, for related systems, see:

+- [Bootstrapping](./bootstrap.md) which describes how a node builds a peer set in the first place.
+- [Network Protocols](./network-protocols.md) on how Filecoin nodes can communicate with each other, with for instance, an [initial handshake](./network-protocols.md#hello-handshake), or [block syncing](./network-protocols.md#blocksync).
+- [Operation](./operation.md) on various operations a functional Filecoin node needs to run, like [DHT routing](./operation.md#dht-for-peer-routing.md).

 ## What is chain syncing in Filecoin?

 Chain syncing is the process a filecoin node runs to sync its internal chain state with new blocks from the network and new blocks it itself has mined.
 A node syncs in two distinct modes: `syncing` and `caught up`.
 Chain syncing updates both local storage of chain data and the head of the current heaviest observed chain.